Rayc940/ece5160-fast-robot/lab7/lab.md

 ## Discussion

-This lab provided experience implementing closed loop orientation control using IMU and DMP.
-Overall, it improved understanding of PID control, tuning controller gains, and using IMU data to tune stable orientation control.
-The use of the DMP for yaw estimation demonstrated how sensor fusion can reduce drift and provide more reliable orientation measurements.
+This lab provided experience implementing a Kalman Filter on the robot and integrating it with a closed-loop distance controller.
+Overall, it improved understanding of state estimation, tuning process and measurement noise, and how model-based prediction can be used alongside sensor data.
+Using the Kalman Filter showed how combining a system model with noisy TOF measurements can produce a smoother and more reliable estimate, which is especially useful when the sensor updates slowly compared to the control loop.

 ---

 ## Acknowledgment

-I referenced [Aidan McNay](https://aidan-mcnay.github.io/fast-robots-docs/lab6/)’s pages from last year.
+I referenced [Trevor Dales](https://trevordales.github.io/MAE4190/lab7/)’s pages from last year.

 Parts of this report and website formatting were assisted by AI tools (ChatGPT) for grammar checking and webpage structuring.
 All code was written, tested, and validated by the author.